What Scheme does my employee belong to?

 Practitioners who opt back into the scheme must pay superannuation for a minimum of 1 month.

-All GP Principals and self –employed Locums must complete an Opt In form.
+All GP Principals and self –employed Locums must complete an opt in form.

 SPPA will require a starter NSR1 to be completed.
 Employers can do this through our EDM system.